Snackmonger/aristoxenus/docs/style_guide.rst

 The canonical modal symbol of any given interval structure will be derived from the canonical scales outlined above.
-Thus, the program will always identify a collection as 'doriannat7', never 'ionianb3', since the canonical form of the parent scale is 'altered ionian'
+Thus, the program will always identify a collection as 'doriannat7', never 'ionianb3', since the canonical form of the parent scale is 'altered ionian' and under this paradigm 'doriannat7' means 'altered dorian'.

 Modifier symbols are '#', 'b', and 'nat' (= natural) plus a numeral between 2 and 1 (we do not allow for a sharp tonic, although it may be conceptually useful).
 No matter how the user